Mujeres, Arte y Resistencia

 Life on the border is dynamic and culturally rich.
 It makes for a special type of people who can navigate two governments, two currencies, two languages and “two types of police,” De La Riva says.

 But when she started to discover her own voice in theater, the artist and performer was disappointed to find that border stories weren’t being told on stage, and “much less by women.”

-She started studying theater at the University of California-Santa Cruz, but despite her passion for theater she quickly bored of the Greek, classical and “very European” subject matter.
+She started studying theater at the University of California-Santa Cruz, but despite her passion for the stage she quickly bored of the Greek, classical and “very European” subject matter, she says.

 So she switched to American studies and acted at the university’s Rainbow Theater, where a diverse cast performed works that addressed social and political issues.

 Around the same time, she fell in love with John Leguizamo’s solo show “Freak,” a partially imagined story about his life and the hilarious characters he encounters.
 Inspired, she decided to tell her own story in a single-voice play.

 “I had a mentor who said if something doesn’t exist then you have to create it,” she says.

 And she did.

 Yadira De La Riva performs her one-woman play “One Journey” in Douglas, Ariz.